 I’ve gotten to the point now where I regularly get my food photos featured on Foodgawker, Tastespotting, sometimes Tasteologie, and a few other food photography sites as well.
 I understand how frustrating it is to submit photos every day, only to have them declined.
 Every.
 Day.

 And the reasons why?
 I don’t really understand some days either.
 Composition, lighting and exposure seem to be the standard answers and if I had to sift through thousands of submissions a day, I probably wouldn’t include more than one word answers either.

-You do NOT need an expensive camera to make your food photos pretty but it helps.
+You do NOT need an expensive camera to make your food photos pretty, but it helps.
 Before my Nikon, I had a point and shoot Kodak.
-It sucked – I won’t lie – but that’s not what was making or breaking my photos.
+I won’t lie – it sucked, but that’s not what was making or breaking my photos.
 Most small point and shoots now come with a macro setting (usually shaped like a flower) for getting the up close and personal shots.
 This will help a lot.
 Use it.

 Now, I can say that starting to get into food photography in the summer was brilliant of me (and I didn’t even know it) because there is natural light pretty much all of the time that there is food on the table.

-There it is: a tip!
 Natural light.
 No house lights, no ‘I look just like natural light’ lights – Sunlight.
 And $4.00 (or less) at a craft store for 2 pieces of white foam core and you’re pretty much set.

 I have a glass door to my back yard in our dining area so I usually set my food on the end of the table nearest the light and reflect light with a bounce card (my high class foam core).
 This technique not only brightens your area but lessens any harsh shadows.

 Image taken while photographing Pancake Cupcakes with Maple Frosting and Candied Bacon.